 That’s exactly where Zomato started out — a platform to discover restaurants which had good reviews so that you can have a great experience.
 Whether food quality, ambience, cost, service or even the crowd that walk into their outlets — restaurant owners received 360 degree feedback from users.
 Outlets which worked to improve their critical reviews saw their rating go up and in return drew more business.
 On the other hand, customers were happy being able to choose better places (with higher ratings) to go to.
 Win-win.

-A decade later — we have over 25 million reviews and 52 million photos for about a million restaurants listed on Zomato across the world.
+A decade later — we have over 25m reviews and 52m photos for about a million restaurants listed on Zomato across the world.
 This makes us one of the largest food discovery platforms in the world.
 But here’s the catch — all these reviews were written by only 1% of our monthly active users (MAUs) on Zomato.
 Which means that for every 100 users who use Zomato to consume reviews, only 1 user writes a review.

 Over the next 10 years, we want a lot more users to write reviews and share their perspective with the large community that we have built.

 If there’s a demand, supply follows.
 So, we went back to our users who solved it for us.

 We asked people why didn’t they read as many reviews and here’s what we found –